Spaceship Voyager investing review from an experienced and long-term investor. Is Spaceship investing safe and can this app help you learn to invest?

 A key feature of the Spaceship Voyager investment app is that they make it amazingly simple to get started:

 - Download the mobile app from the App Store (for Apple) or Google Play (for Android).
-Use this link to get a $5 bonus!
+Use someone’s affiliate link to get a $5 bonus!

 - You’ll be asked to select a portfolio, from the three available choices.

 - Next, agree to the various terms and conditions.
 They will do a credit check and you provide identity details (such as your driver’s licence number).
 They will also verify you are not a tax resident outside Australia.

 - Link the app to your bank account.
 The app says it uses 256-bit encryption and won’t store your bank details.